snphillips/LED-matrix-animation/README.md

 ```
 ./scripts/04_make_gif.sh
 ```
 The `turn_gif_upsidedown` script is optional.
-Run it if you need your gif to be upside down:
+Run it if you need your gif to be upside down like I did:
 ```
 ./scripts/05_turn_gif_upsidedown.sh
 ```